nxp-imx/ethos-u-vela/PERFORMANCE.md

 ## Operator information

-Information about cascading and operators.
+Information about the number of operators that will run on the CPU and NPU.
-The first line shows the number of passes (i.e. operations) and how many NPU passes they have been fused or combined into.
-The second line shows how many operators in the network are falling back to the CPU (i.e. not supported by the NPU).

 ```
-51 passes fused into 51
-0/106 (0.0%) operations falling back to the CPU
+CPU operators = 0 (0.0%)
+NPU operators = 44 (100.0%)
 ```

 ## Estimated memory bandwidth